phantom/shortcuts/README.md

 1. **Trusted Collections**: Only query shortcuts for collections that are neither flagged nor marked as spam.
 Consider prioritizing collections that have undergone verification.
 2. **Allowlist**: Introduce an `allowlist.json` containing a pre-defined list of reputable sources.
 3. **Third-Party Verification**: Align with verification mechanisms from platforms like Magic Eden and OpenSea.
-Consider only showing shortcuts collections verified by these entities.
+Consider only showing shortcuts on collections verified by these entities.
-4. **User Permissions**: Propose three user settings:
+4. **User Permissions**: Consider surfacing an array of user settings such as:

    - Allow shortcuts only from partner collections.
    - Allow shortcuts from all collections.